 Fire Rating Requirements of EPS in Different Applications

-The application context of Expanded Polystyrene (EPS) dictates the specific fire safety requirements it must meet.
+The applications of Expanded Polystyrene (EPS) dictates the specific fire safety requirements it must meet.
 A fire rating is rarely for the EPS material alone; rather, it’s for the entire assembly—the foam plus its protective coverings.
 Codes strictly regulate how EPS is used in construction to ensure safety by requiring low flame-spread ratings and fire-resistant barriers, which vary significantly based on whether the application is internal, external, or structural.

 1. Interior Walls, Ceilings, and Floors